setiadeepanshu01/ai-grid/README.md

 ## Rules

-We now have 3 types of [Rules](https://medium.com/enterprise-rag/rules-extraction-guardrails-knowledge-table-studio-e84999ade353) you can now incorporate within your processes, which are:
+We now have 3 types of rules you can now incorporate within your processes, which are:

 - **Entity Resolution Rules**: Resolving discrepencies between Entities or imposing a common terminology on top of Entities